projectsveltos/sveltos/docs/deployment_order/tiers.md

     - Gianluca Mardente
 ---

+## Introduction to Sveltos Tiers
-This section explains ClusterProfiles and Profiles in Sveltos, focusing on how __tiers__ enable prioritized deployments for resources targeted by multiple configurations.
+The section explains [ClusterProfile](https://github.com/projectsveltos/addon-controller/blob/main/api/v1beta1/clusterprofile_types.go)/[Profile](https://github.com/projectsveltos/addon-controller/blob/main/api/v1beta1/profile_types.go) in Sveltos, focusing on how __tiers__ enable **prioritized deployments** for resources targeted by multiple configurations.

-## Efficient Cluster Management with ClusterProfiles and Profiles
+## Efficient Cluster Management with ClusterProfiles/Profiles

-Sveltos streamlines application and add-on deployments across your Kubernetes clusters using ClusterProfiles and Profiles.
-These profiles target a set of managed clusters, simplifying configuration for large groups.
+Sveltos streamlines application and add-on deployments across different Kubernetes clusters using **ClusterProfiles** and **Profiles**.
+They target a set of managed clusters, simplifying the configuration for large groups.

 ## Addressing the Challenge of Subset Modifications

-Imagine you need to adjust deployments for a specific subset of clusters within a previously defined group.
-Traditionally, creating a new profile targeting this subset and including resources already managed by another profile would lead to conflicts.
+Imagine we have the need to **adjust deployments** for a **subset** of **clusters** within a previously defined group.
+Traditionally, creating a new Profile targeting the subset and including resources already managed by another profile would lead to conflicts.
-Sveltos wouldn't allow deployment for those overlapping resources.
+Sveltos will **not** allow deployment for the overlapping resources.

 ## Introducing Tiers for Conflict Resolution and Priority

 Sveltos tiers provide a solution for managing deployment priority when resources are targeted by multiple configurations.

-- **Tier Property**: Each ClusterProfile/Profile now has a new property called "tier."
+- **Tier Property**: Each ClusterProfile/Profile now has a new property called `tier`
-- **Deployment Order Control**: The tier value dictates the deployment order for resources targeting the same element within a cluster (e.g., a Helm chart or Kubernetes object).
+- **Deployment Order Control**: The tier value dictates the deployment order for resources targeting the same element within a cluster (e.g., a Helm chart or Kubernetes object)
-- **Default Behavior**: By default, the first configuration to reach the cluster successfully deploys the resource.
+- **Default Behavior**: By default, the first configuration to reach the cluster successfully deploys the resource
-- **Tier Overrides**: Tiers override this default behavior.
-In case of conflicts, the configuration with the lowest tier value takes precedence and deploys the resource.
-Lower tier values represent higher priority deployments.
+- **Tier Overrides**: `tier` overrides the default behavior.
+In case of conflicts, the configuration with the **lowest** tier value **takes precedence** and deploys the resource

+!!!note
-Default Tier Value: The default tier value is 100.
+    Lower tier values represent **higher priority deployments**.
+The `default` tier value is set to **100**.

 ## Example